utkarshp579/AirMojo/README.md

 - ✅ Launched the dedicated Home page with a hero search, featured listings, and quick-entry cards.
 - ✅ Introduced the upgraded filter bar to combine destination, date, and price filters in one place.
-- ✅ Polished the footer with consistent styling, navigation shortcuts, and support links.
+- ✅ Polished the header and footer with consistent styling, navigation shortcuts, and support links.

 ---